right9code/right9ov/01 - BACKEND/_DummyPDFs/The Passport -- Chase Hughes -- ( WeLib.org )/The Passport -- Chase Hughes -- ( WeLib.md

 1. "Hey, what do you do for fun?
 And don't say anything that takes place indoors.
 What!
 Oh my god!
 You aren't supposed to say that!
 You're going to get me in so much trouble!
 I'm supposed to be this uber-bachelor!"
 (As soon as you say this, act completely surprised and turn your back on her in a joking, childish way and wait for her to re-start the interaction.)

 2. "We would sooooo never work.
-I would be running through your

----

-# CHASE HUGHES

-living room with the hugest pil- low I could find and start beat. ing the crap out of you.
+I would be running through yourliving room with the hugest pil- low I could find and start beat. ing the crap out of you.
 Either that or I would draw the cutest little mustaches on you if you ever fell asleep near me."
 3. "Okay, I have a serious question for you...do you drink out of the cartons of juice and milk and stuff in the fridge or not?"
 If she says yes, tell her you do the same thing and you were hoping she would say that because you think that's one of the defining qualities that can tell you whether a girl is cool or not.
 Remember, you want her to know that you are resisting being attracted to her.
 If she says no, tell her you hoped she would say that because you totally agree with her on that and it's one of your major pet peeves.
 You had a roommate who did it all the time and it drove you crazy.
 Follow this up by saying, "I totally can't hang around with you now...that was the ONE thing I hoped we would disagree on.
 I guess I have to keep prodding, huh?"
 Do another turn around and cross your arms really dramatically.

 ## TAKEAWAYS TOUCH HIERARCHY

-1.Hand around her while moving,
+1.Hand around her while moving,talking to other people.

----

-# THE PASSPORT

-talking to other people.
 2.Hand-holding with interlocked fingers.

 ## W-ILLINGNESS TO ACCEPT HER